heikoburau/ParallelAverage/Readme.md

 ParallelAverage
 ===============

-Facilitates the full workflow of high performance computing (HPC) for Python users, preferably in an interactive environment such as the [jupyter-notebook](https://jupyter.org/).
+Facilitates the full workflow of high performance computing (HPC) for Python Users, preferably in an interactive environment such as the [jupyter-notebook](https://jupyter.org/).

 It basically transforms a python function, which does the computation, into a [SLURM](https://slurm.schedmd.com/) batch script, submits it to the cluster and eventually saves all results of the job into a database.
 Whenever the same function is called again with the same arguments, the pre-calculated results are returned immediately from the database.